 9. Australia, New Zealand, and Southeast Asia (except Singapore)

-Fox Sports will televise the Asia Cup 2025 in Australia, with select matches available on free-to-air channels.
+Fox Sports will broadcast the Asia Cup 2025 in Australia, with select matches available on free-to-air channels.

-On the other hand, YuppTV, a leading OTT platform for South Asian content, is likely to stream the tournament in Australia, New Zealand, Continental Europe, Malaysia, Japan, and Southeast Asia (except Singapore).
+Additionally, YuppTV, a leading OTT platform for South Asian content, is expected to stream the tournament in Australia, New Zealand, continental Europe, Malaysia, Japan, and Southeast Asia (excluding Singapore).

-Foxtel and Kayo apps may also provide streaming in Australia, with subscriptions starting at AUD 25/month for Kayo.
+Foxtel and the Kayo app may also offer streaming in Australia, with subscriptions starting at AUD 25 per month for Kayo.

 10. Sub-Saharan Africa

-SuperSport Network will broadcast the Asia Cup 2025 across Sub-Saharan Africa, including South Africa, on channels like SuperSport Cricket.
-SuperSport’s website and app will offer live streaming, accessible with a subscription (approximately ZAR 100/month in South Africa).
+SuperSport Network will broadcast the Asia Cup 2025 throughout Sub-Saharan Africa, including South Africa, on its SuperSport Cricket channel.
+Live streaming will be available on SuperSport’s website and app, accessible with a subscription costing approximately ZAR 100 per month in South Africa.